felixhj/sldl-gui-macos/README.md

 1.  **Launch the App**: Run the application using one of the methods above.
 2.  **Enter Playlist URL**: Paste the URL of a public or unlisted YouTube playlist.
 3.  **Provide Credentials**: Enter your Soulseek username and password.
 You can choose to have the password remembered for future sessions (stored unencrypted in a local settings file).
+4.  **Set Listen Port (Optional)**: If you experience port conflicts with other Soulseek clients, specify a custom listening port.
+Leave empty to use the default (49998).
-4.  **Set Download Path**: Select a directory for your downloads.
+5.  **Set Download Path**: Select a directory for your downloads.
 If left empty, files will be saved in the default location used by `sldl`.
-5.  **Configure Audio Quality**:
+6.  **Configure Audio Quality**:
     - **Preferred**: `sldl` will prioritize files matching these criteria but will accept other files if no match is found.
     - **Strict**: `sldl` will only download files that meet these exact criteria.
-6.  **Start Download**: Click the "Start Download" button.
+7.  **Start Download**: Click the "Start Download" button.
-7.  **Monitor Progress**: Track the download status in the main window.
+8.  **Monitor Progress**: Track the download status with accurate step counting in the main window.
-8.  **Check the Log**: Once complete, a `log.csv` file will be created in the download directory with detailed results.
+9.  **Check the Log**: Once complete, a `log.csv` file will be created in the download directory with detailed results.
 The original `_index.csv` is removed automatically.

+### Listen Port Configuration

+If you encounter port conflicts (e.g., "Failed to start listening on 0.0.0.0:49998"), you can specify a custom listening port:

+- **Default Port**: 49998 (used if no custom port is specified)
+- **Recommended Range**: 1024-65535 (avoid ports already in use by other applications)
+- **Common Alternatives**: 2234-2242 (traditional Soulseek range), 50000+ (high range to avoid conflicts)

+The application will remember your preferred port for future sessions.

 ### Using the CSV Processor Standalone

-The CSV processor script can be run independently to process `_index.csv` files from `sldl`.
-It renames the output to `log.csv` and deletes the original file.
+The CSV processor functionality is now integrated into the main application, but you can still run it independently if needed:

 ```bash
 # Process a single CSV file